Time to read: 6 min

 Summary of Results

-We observed unique results for all three samples.
 The greatest differentiation in results was observed between the unfinished VeroClear and the Acura 60 samples.
 The finished VeroClear sample provided final results somewhat in-between both of the Acura 60 and the unfinished VeroClear material.